Nritya-Lang/book/src/std/11-std-builder.md

 # Builder (Deprecated)

-The **builder** module defines a `builder_t` type that allows to build and install external modules to be used with Feral
+The **builder** module defines a `builder_t` type that allows to build and install external modules to be used with Nritya

-A guide on how to write and build modules for Feral can be read [here](https://medium.com/p/writing-c-modules-for-feral-391c30ac7739?source=email-852839018f8a--writer.postDistributed&sk=b2de39e5f849e75e3b4ea9bdeeb1b4db).
+A guide on how to write and build modules for Nritya can be read [here](https://medium.com/p/writing-c-modules-for-nritya-391c30ac7739?source=email-852839018f8a--writer.postDistributed&sk=b2de39e5f849e75e3b4ea9bdeeb1b4db).

 All the given examples assume that the **builder** module was imported using:
 ```